Azure/azure-sdk-for-js/sdk/machinelearningcompute/arm-machinelearningcompute/README.md

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Machine Learning Compute Management client.

-To migrate to the new version, please check {Migration Guide}(https://aka.ms/js-track2-migration-guide)

 > ⚠️ This package @azure/arm-machinelearningcompute with versions lower than 3.0.0-beta.1 are going to be deprecated in March 2022, we strongly recommend you to upgrade your dependency on it to version 3.0.0-beta.1 or above as soon as possible.
 The deprecate means, it starts the end of support for that library.
 You can continue to use the libraries indefinitely (as long as the service is running), but after 1 year, no further bug fixes or security fixes will be provided.
+To migrate to the new version, please check [Migration Guide](https://aka.ms/js-track2-migration-guide)

 These APIs allow end users to operate on Azure Machine Learning Compute resources.
 They support the following operations:<ul><li>Create or update a cluster</li><li>Get a cluster</li><li>Patch a cluster</li><li>Delete a cluster</li><li>Get keys for a cluster</li><li>Check if updates are available for system services in a cluster</li><li>Update system services in a cluster</li><li>Get all clusters in a resource group</li><li>Get all clusters in a subscription</li></ul>